TaBayram/vscode-miisync/README.md

 * `Session Duration`: How long does session lasts in minutes in the MII system.
 * `Refresh Session`: Should extension perodically send request to renew session?
+* `Request Limit`: The maximum number of requests to server it can send.
+Used in folder download/upload/transfer.
+Increasing it can introduce instability.

 ------------